YourVedas/yourvedas.com/docs/library/bhagavad-gita/the-bhagavad-gita/index.md

 Work done with selfish motives is inferior by far to the selfless service.
 Therefore be a selfless worker, O Arjuna.
 Those who work only to enjoy the fruits of their labor are verily unhappy, because one has no control over the results.
 (2.49)

 A Karma-yogi or the selfless person becomes free from both vice and virtue in this life itself.
 Therefore, strive for selfless service.
-Working to the best of oneâ€™s abilities without becoming selfishly attached to the fruits of work is called Karma-yoga or Seva.
+Working to the best of one's abilities without becoming selfishly attached to the fruits of work is called Karma-yoga or Seva.
 (2.50)

 Karma-yogis are freed from the bondage of rebirth due to renouncing the selfish attachment to the fruits of all work, and attain blissful divine state of salvation or Nirvana.
 (2.51)